<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 A negative review can certainly feel damaging in the moment, but if you follow these tips and tricks you can move on from the temporary setback of a one-star review to the action steps to address it and get more positive feedback in the future!

-SchoolMint Engage can help you with this!
+SchoolMint Engage can help you get good reviews of your school.

 Attract-Enroll-Retain-GoogleAds300x600-1